tikv/website/CONTRIBUTING.md

 Our documentation and website is generated based on HUGO framework.
 If you want to test any changes that you made locally before submitting them as a PR, follow the steps below:

-1. Install Hugo and some dependencies.
+1. Install Hugo and Node Package Manager (NPM).
 For example, on a Mac, run:

     ```
     brew update